 It was the best place to work.
 They were so supportive, their trainings were amazing.
 We got 40 hours a year, which is just insane.
-It was so great to work there.“ She was provided with ample opportunity to grow in her profession, and she valued the high quality of care she was able to offer to the children, and appreciated the opportunity to provide social and emotional support to children who really needed it.
+It was so great to work there.
+I was provided with ample opportunity to grow in my profession, and I valued the high quality of care we were offering the children.
+I really appreciated the opportunity to provide social and emotional support to children who really needed it.

 We had a couple of children there who ended up being taken away from their families and we were their family.
 We did their birthday party and we were their people.
-That was another reason I felt so sad to leave.”
+That was another reason I felt so sad to leave.

 I just couldn’t imagine leaving, but at the same time, I couldn’t stay.
-And being financially dependent on my spouse has been a challenge.
+I feel fortunate that I gets to spend this time with my son but being financially dependent on my spouse has been a challenge.
 I never imagined that either.

-Courtney is so committed to early childhood education that she’s currently considering opening her own program sometime in the future.
-She and her spouse have taken over her family’s dairy farm in Alburgh, and Courtney hopes to provide some farming and stewardship education in an area with high need.
-She’s working hard to keep her license current by attending additional trainings when she can, and hopes to one day return to working with young children: “I just miss working with infants and toddlers in a group setting.
-Growing people and making a kind future – that’s the most important thing.”
+I’d love to open my own program sometime in the future.
+My spouse and I have taken over her family’s dairy farm in Alburgh, and I hope to someday provide some farming and stewardship education in an area with high need.
+I’m working hard to keep my license current by attending additional trainings when I can so I can one day return to working with young children.